Child Development & Education (CDE)

 3 Units (LEC 48-54)

 This course will examine the development of social identities in diverse societies through the examination of the five equity filters of culture, gender, ability, socioeconomic status, and family structure.
-Self-reflection of one's own understanding of educational principles will be used to integrate the anti-bias approach within educational practices and/or program development.
+Self-reflection of one's own understanding of educational principles will be used to integrate an anti-bias approach within educational practices and/or program development.
 Students will be required to observe children or licensed care settings.
 Some settings may require TB and Criminal Record Clearances.

 Recommended Preparation: ENGL-101.